simetenn/uncertainpy/README.md

     # Define the parameters dictionary
     parameters = {"kappa": kappa_dist, "T_env": T_env_dist}

-    # and use it to create the Parameters
+    # and use it to create the parameters
     parameters = un.Parameters(parameters)